quixio/quix-streams/README.md

 import math

-# Quix injects credentials automatically to the client.
-# Alternatively, you can always pass an SDK token manually as an argument.
+# Connect to your kafka client
-client = qx.QuixStreamingClient()
+client = qx.KafkaStreamingClient('127.0.0.1:9092')

 # Open the output topic which is where data will be streamed out to
 topic_producer = client.get_topic_producer(topic_id_or_name = "mytesttopic")